Legal measures banning conversion therapy

 In order of enactment, the following states ban medical professionals from offering and performing conversion therapy on minors:

-Senate Bill No. 1172 in California (2012); Assembly Bill 3371 in New Jersey (2013); House Bill No. 2307 in Oregon (2015); Public Act 099-0411 in Illinois (2015); Act 138 in Vermont (2016); State Bill 121 in New Mexico (2017); Public Act No. 17-5 in Connecticut (2017); Senate Bill No. 201 in Nevada (2017); H 5277 in Rhode Island (2017); Senate Bill No. 5722 in Washington (2018); Senate Bill 1028 in Maryland (2018); Senate Bill No. 270 in Hawaii (2018); House Bill 587-FN in New Hampshire (2018); Senate Bill No. 65 in Delaware (2018); Assembly Bill A576 in New York (2019); Bill H.140 in Massachusetts (2019); LD 1025 in Maine (2019); House Bill No. 19-1129 in Colorado (2019); an executive order in Utah (2020), codified in 2023 by House Bill No. 228; House Bill No. 386 in Virginia (2020); an executive order in Minnesota (2021), codified by House File 16 in 2023; and an executive order in Michigan (2021), codified by House Bill 4617 in 2023.
+Senate Bill No. 1172 in California (2012); Assembly Bill 3371 in New Jersey (2013); House Bill No. 2307 in Oregon (2015); Public Act 099-0411 in Illinois (2015); Act 138 in Vermont (2016); State Bill 121 in New Mexico (2017); Public Act No. 17-5 in Connecticut (2017); Senate Bill No. 201 in Nevada (2017); H 5277 in Rhode Island (2017); Senate Bill No. 5722 in Washington (2018); Senate Bill 1028 in Maryland (2018); Senate Bill No. 270 in Hawaii (2018); House Bill 587-FN in New Hampshire (2018); Senate Bill No. 65 in Delaware (2018); Assembly Bill A576 in New York (2019); Bill H.140 in Massachusetts (2019); LD 1025 in Maine (2019); House Bill No. 19-1129 in Colorado (2019); an executive order in Utah (2020), codified in 2023 by House Bill No. 228; House Bill No. 386 in Virginia (2020); an executive order in Minnesota (2021), codified by House File 16 in 2023; an executive order in Michigan (2021), codified by House Bill 4617 in 2023; and an executive order in Kentucky (2024).

 North Carolina (2019), Wisconsin (2021), Pennsylvania (2022) and Arizona (2023) have executive orders prohibiting the use of state funds on healthcare providers offering conversion therapy.